-It is becoming increasingly common for grandparents and significant others to apply to the family courts for non-parent parenting orders.
+It is becoming increasingly common for grandparents and significant others, responsible for the care, welfare and development of the child, to apply to the family courts for non-parent parenting orders.

 The circumstances which instigate applications for non-parent parenting orders are wide ranging, such as: